Orange-OpenSource/keepass-vault-sync-plugin/README.md

 # How to use

+## Pre-requisites

+This plugin requires .NET Framework 4.6 minimum, you can download the latest version from [Microsoft website](https://dotnet.microsoft.com/download).

+For Linux users, you need to install the latest `mono-complete` package.

+## Usage

 1. Download the [latest PLGX file](https://github.com/Orange-OpenSource/keepass-vault-sync-plugin/releases) and copy it in the KeePass installation folder, in plugins directory
 2. Open your database
 3. Create an entry with name starting with `vault`.
 For example: `vault-personal-folder`